PLIX seeks library collaborators from rural and/or tribal libraries to co-design a toolkit for creative STEM learning.

 If these issues connect to your work and you would be interested in collaborating with us, please consider applying.

-Together, we will be looking at professional development materials for creative learning facilitators and beta-testing several PLIX activities (Beautiful Symmetry, Space Food, Urban Ecology, Paper Circuits, and Inflatables) to make sure they can be used in a wide variety of contexts.
+Together, we will be looking at professional development materials for creative learning facilitators and trying out co-designs developed in the first phase of this project, connected to PLIX activities — like Beautiful Symmetry, Urban Ecology, and Paper Circuits — to make sure they can be used in a wide variety of contexts.

 Benefits to you and your library

 We know that all of you are incredibly busy and appreciate the time any participating library professionals would invest.
-We will be offering all participants a $200 honorarium and will provide materials and supplies for all of the STEM activities we will work on together (approximate value of $150).
+We will be offering all participants a $200 honorarium and will provide materials and supplies for the PLIX activities you implement (approximate value of $150).

 Application and selection process

-While we've chosen our first 10 participants to start working with us in late August, we will be launching a second, larger co-design group this winter.
-You are welcome to apply below for the second phase before our application deadline of Friday, December 10th, 2021.
+While our first 10 participants began working with us in late August, we will be launching a second, larger co-design group this winter.
+You are welcome to apply below for the second phase before the application deadline of Friday, December 10th, 2021.

 We may have more interest than spots available, and we acknowledge that rural and tribal libraries are full of amazing staff!
 As in the first phase, we will choose a group of co-designers that is diverse in the patrons they serve, where their libraries are located, and how much prior experience they have with PLIX activities.
 Newbies and longtime friends, and all those in-between are encouraged to apply.
 Priority will be given to those working in libraries in remote communities and/or who serve mostly low-income patrons.